 Processing Styles and Literacy

 What about dyslexia?
 It is very hard to tell if young children have dyslexia or are simply not developmentally ready to read.
 Signs of dyslexia must persist over time.
-You can test your child if you are feeling anxious about this possiblilty.
+You can test your child if you are feeling anxious about this possibility.
 If you are thinking that your child might be dyslexic, here are some common signs.

 The important thing to understand is that dyslexia is not a horrible handicap.
 It is actually a processing style with special giftings, which can sometimes interfere with a person’s perception of written language.
 I like how Ronald Davis describes dyslexia as “a gift that needs to be unlocked by turning off visual and perceptual disorientation.”